-Then, take actions toward that goal Simply tweaking your Resume to highlight transferable skills isn’t going to cut it.
+Then, take action toward that goal Simply tweaking your Resume to highlight transferable skills isn’t going to cut it.

 Consider pursuing a certification in the new career, or, go back to school for a degree in the new concentration.

-Hiring managers will probably continue to struggle filling their toughest positions because competition is fierce and the workforce may be somewhat diluted by the rise in self-employment / 1099 work.
+Hiring managers will probably continue to struggle to fill their toughest positions because the competition is fierce and the workforce may be somewhat diluted by the rise in self-employment / 1099 work.

 Bunch of different things!